Skip to main content

 • Handlers are now asynchronous - add the async keyword and rename handlerAsync to handler.

-• The 'get' function is now asyncronous, so add an await before those functions.
+• The 'get' function is now asynchronous, so add an await before those functions.

 Loaders